 Jaipur is probably the most visited city in Rajasthan as it is part of the Golden Triangle travel route that includes the cities of Delhi, Agra, and Jaipur.
 Jaipur is often called the "Pink City" because the majority of its buildings are painted light dusty pink.

 If you can only see one city in Rajasthan, then Jaipur is your best bet.
 Jaipur is easy to reach and contains all the incredible culture and heritage that Rajasthan is famous for.

-One of our favorite things to do in Jaipur is to take a cooking class.
+For a return trip, you might be more interested in taking a cooking class.
 Rajasthani cuisine is unique in India as it was highly influenced by the surrounding desert and lack of fresh ingredients.
 Head to the home of a local chef to learn more about how to make these regional Indian dishes.

 In Jaipur, you can also stay in a heritage hotel to get first-hand experience with what it was like to be a maharaja (local king).
 We love the Samode and Chomu Palaces for their comfort and luxurious style.

 Jaipur is full of historic markets and if you want to learn more about the life of locals, then there is nothing better than exploring local bazaars in search of crafts, textiles, and jewelry.
 Johari Bazaar is the best jewelry market in the city and Bapu Bazaar is the best place to go to buy authentic camel-leather goods.
 Read more about How to Plan a Jaipur Itinerary 2023>>> and the best time to travel to Jaipur>>>

 Jodhpur is the second-largest city in Rajasthan and is often called the "Blue City" because many of the houses in the old walled town are painted blue.
 The houses were originally painted to signify that the people who lived there were Brahmins and belonged to the highest section of the caste system.